 ||Sanding bare wood to prepare it for removing varnish and final finishing

 ||Wiping away a layer of debris or finish with minimal effort

 More Facts on Sandpaper Types

 Besides the grits and grades, sandpaper is made out of materials that vary chemically.
-It can be made from the grains of a natural mineral called garnet, or from synthetic ones like aluminum oxide, alumina-zirconia or silicone carbide.
+It can be made from the grains of a natural mineral called garnet, or from synthetic ones like aluminum oxide, alumina-zirconia or silicon carbide.
 Irrespective of the sandpaper you work with, it must have a strong bond between the sandpaper grit and its backing material.
 If it doesn’t, the grit and backing material may become separated during use, ruining your application.
 Backing for sandpaper includes paper, cotton, polyester, rayon, PET film and rubber.
 Mylar is used as backing for extremely fine grits.